32+ Slash Commands

 Usage

-/heartbeat <status|enable|disable|times|daily|weekly|monthly|now>
+/heartbeat <status|enable|disable|intraday|daily|weekly|monthly|dreaming|now>

 status Show heartbeat status, active schedule, and all schedule configs